 - The Fundamentalist: Both Vicar Oddie and the Undead Prophet.

-- Transhuman Treachery: The Undead Prophet and Kieren's friend believe zombies are a form of superior species, and that they were perfectly justified in killing humans after rising.
+- The Undead Prophet and Amy believe zombies are a form of superior species, and that were perfectly justified in killing humans after rising.

-- Undeathly Pallor: All the zombies look pale, they wear makeup to try make them look like the living but tend to end up in the Uncanny Valley.
+- Undeathly Pallor: All white-skinned people look extra pale as zombies, they wear makeup to try make them look like the living but tend to end up in the Uncanny Valley.

 - Vomit Indiscretion Shot: PDS sufferers can't eat or drink.
-Rick tries anyway; the result is a mess of black goo.
+Rick tries, anyways; the result is a mess of black goo.

 - "Well Done, Son!"
 Guy: Rick plays along with being both straight and human to please his father Bill.

 - Wrong Genre Savvy: Zombie bites don't turn you, only those who died three years prior rose; however, it doesn't stop numerous people believing that it does.

 - You Are What You Hate: Rick is actually double dipping: he's both gay and a zombie.
 Of course, his hatred is very superficial as part of his self-denial fueled from the need for his father's approval.

 - You Gotta Have Blue Hair: Jem has purple hair in Series 1.

 - Your Terrorists Are Our Freedom Fighters: The Undead Liberation Army's main draw is that it seems that they're just trying to speak up for the rights of the Undead and, just like a lot of real terrorist groups, it's hard not to agree at least in part with what they want.
 Leading to more and more PDF sufferers joining.
 Thus enabling Victus to clamp down harder on zombies...which just pushes more into the ULA's arms.